abdelFerdous/TeamProject1/markdown/tuan.md

 28/02/2022:
 I have fixed the error: input special character.
 I why try to update add picture to database, if it is posiible

+03/03/2023
+I have update validation for price: Price can only accept number, other character are not allowed.